NobodySpecial256/RainbowArch/README.md

 ## Description

-**BlackArch Linux** is an ArchLinux based penetration testing distribution for penetration testers and security researchers.
+**RainbowArch Linux** is an ArchLinux based penetration testing distribution for penetration testers and security researchers.
 The repository contains [2815 tools](https://www.blackarch.org/tools.html).
 You can install tools individually or in groups.
 RainbowArch Linux is compatible with existing Arch